TaurBaLaur/HTML-elements-with-Web-Components/README.md

 - the checkbox is 30x30 px by default;
 - to change the size of the checkbox you need to set the `width` property;
 - the checkbox is an `inline-grid` element;
+- to change the border color of the checkbox when unchecked you need to set the `--cc-b` variable/custom property;
+- to change the border color of the checkbox when unchecked and hovered you need to set the `--cc-b-h` variable/custom property.
 - to change the color of the checkbox when checked you need to set the `--cc-c` variable/custom property;
 - to change the color of the checkbox when checked and hovered you need to set the `--cc-c-h` variable/custom property.